Leona Maguire: 2022

 Maguire began her 2022 season at the Gainbridge LPGA at Boca Rio in Boca Raton, Florida, where she finished one stroke outside the top 20 places.
 As a result, she moved to number 37 on the Women's World Golf Ranking, her highest placing ever.
 On 5 February, Maguire became the first golfer from Ireland to win an LPGA tournament.
 At the LPGA Drive On Championship held in Fort Myers, Florida, USA, she gained a three-stroke victory over Lexi Thompson with rounds of 66, 65, 67 for an 18-under-par total of 198.
 She won $225,000, her biggest-ever prize money.
 As a result, she moved to number 20 on the world rankings, her highest placing ever.
 Her top-20 spot means she is the second-highest ranked European player in the world.
 Maguire has jumped 157 places on the rankings in the last 12 months.
 On 21 February, Maguire moved up to number 18 on the world rankings, her highest placing ever.
-On 5 June, Maguire achieved her highest ever placing in the U.S. Women's Open with 8th place at Pine Needles Lodge and Golf Club in Southern Pines, North Carolina.
+On 5 June, Maguire achieved her highest ever placing in the U.S. Women's Open with 8th place at Pine Needles Lodge and Golf Club in Southern Pines, North Carolina, which meant she has achieved a career top-20 finish in all five majors.
 She also won the biggest purse of her career with $261,195.
 On 19 June, Maguire shot a final round 65 to get into a playoff with Jennifer Kupcho and Nelly Korda at the Meijer LPGA Classic.
 Kupcho won the title at the second sudden-death hole.
 Maguire received prize money of $196,847.
 On 7 August, Maguire achieved her highest place in a major, with joint fourth place in the AIG Women's Open at Muirfield in Scotland.
 Her final round of 66 was the lowest of the day, earning her prize money of $309,546, her biggest-ever purse.
 As a result, she moved to number 17 on the world rankings, her highest placing ever.
 Maguire finished the LPGA season winning her biggest ever prize money at the CME Group Tour Championship in Tiburon Golf Club, Naples, Florida, USA.
 Her second place to Lydia Ko earned her $550,000, giving her $1,812,813 total earnings from the LPGA for this season.
 As a result, Maguire moved to number 11 on the world rankings, her highest placing ever, and is the highest-ranked European player in the world.
 She also finished in the top-10 on the LPGA awards list for Player of the Year, for most money won, most tournaments won and for most top-10 finishes.
 Maguire finished her 2022 season with fourth place at the LET Tour Andalucia Costa Del Sol Open De España in Villa Padierna Golf Club, Spain.
 She also finished the season in the top-10 on the LET awards list for most money won, sand saves, lowest putting average per round and lowest stroke average.
 Maguire had ten top-10 finishes in all competitions worldwide in 2022, placing 1st, 2nd (twice), 4th (three times), 8th and 10th (three times).